 Apple is finally and slowly trying to make iTunes less cluttered.
 There’s still a big room for improvement but the first step is done.
 Anyhoo, you can add custom ringtones to iPhone using alternative ways – even faster than before!

 iTunes 12.7 focuses on music more than ever before.
 It also dumps iOS App Store, so you no longer can browse iOS apps on a desktop.

 Besides this, iTunes makes it harder to add ringtones to your iPhone.
 However, you still can sync your tones by dropping them directly to the iPhone’s sidebar in iTunes.

-Alternatively, you may use iRingg, that stays as simple as possible.
+Alternatively, you may use iRingg, which stays as simple as possible.
 It accepts any ringtone, music, video, PDF & ePub and sends it to your iPhone or iPad immediately.
 It's by far the most progressive free ringtone app for iPhones out there.

 P.S.
 Let us know what workaround works better for you in the comments!